WestiferRobin/hedron/README.md

     - Assets
         - Create Males and Females
         - Create Children
+- AI Integration: Alpha Testing
+    - Work with mu-prism with OpenAI
+    - Create Tensorflow Models
+        - Finish Tensorflow class first
 - Board Integration: 100 Hedrons vs 100 Hedrons
-    - POLISHING!
-        - Update and fix any assets missing including sound
-            - Look at PixelLabs
-        - Update gamelogic and major refactoring as needed
     - Simulation needs to be the same as if a player does it
         - Speed up version of a player game
     - Camera